ArchiveBox/abx-spec-behaviors/README.md

 Designed to allow expending a puppeteer or browser-based workflow with custom JS snippets.
 (similar to TamperMonkey, but more powerful and designed to extend more pieces of the archiving flow)

+**Key Concepts:**

+- `Behavior`: a plugin that defines some event listener hook methods
+- `BehaviorBus`: an event bus that lets you register event listener methods + dispatch `BehaviorEvent`s
+- `BehaviorDriver`: sets up a `BehaviorBus` for browser/puppeteer/extensions, registers `Behavior` hooks, and fires all the main lifecycle events

 ## Quickstart

 ```bash